 Inspired by Amanda Mustard’s list of helpful tools, I compiled my list of things that make my life easier as a freelance photojournalist.

-For some items I found referral links that you can use to get discounts and send rewards to me.
+I found referral links for some items that you can use to get discounts and send rewards to me.

 Things – An app for Mac and iPhone that allows me to quickly record ToDos, brainstorm larger projects, and plan out my day before everything goes pearshaped.
 It’s designed to be part of the Getting Things Done ecosystem and appears to be working for me.

-Capture One – I have lived in Photoshop since version 5, but I just canceled my Adobe membership and switched to Capture One.
-Basically because the retouching looks more subtle when I use it.
+Capture One – I have lived in Photoshop since version 5, but I just canceled my Adobe membership and switched to Capture One because the retouching looks more subtle when I use it.
 I can’t explain why but I prefer the colors and how it hides the halos produced by dodging and burning.

 Wacom Intuos – Toning photos becomes physically painful, especially dodging and burning on a trackpad.
 A Wacom makes it slightly less painful and has become an extension of my hand after a few weeks of fiddling.
 Get the BlueTooth version so you can lean back.

 Backblaze (referral link)- I finally have an offsite backup system for my 15TB archive for $50 a year.
 It took a year to upload everything, but now it is easy to keep it all up to date.
 Get the year extension, so you don’t have to plug-in hard drives every month or turn off backups while traveling away from your archive.

 Linode (referral link)- I’ve hosted websites on DreamHost for a long time but switched to Linode with OpenLiteSpeed installed and WordPress as my CMS.
 It took a significant amount of time to set up and tweak, but my website is faster.